ProphetLamb/csharp-mongo-migrations/README.md

 Wait for migrations to complete using `IMigrationCompletion` before accessing the database at any point.

--   The call is fast when the migration is completed, or the database is not configured.
+-   `WaitAsync` may not ever be called in constructors.
--   `IMigrationCompletion.WaitAsync` may not ever be called in constructors.
+-   `WaitAsync` is fast when the migration is completed, or the database is not configured.

 ```csharp
 sealed class MyRepository(IOptions<MyDatabaseSettings> databaseSettings, IMigrationCompletion migrationCompletion) {